rerf19/VMselector/README.md

 npm start
 ```

-On your favoutite broswer go to 'localhost:3000' to accest the tool.
+On your favourite broswer go to 'localhost:3000' to access the tool.

 ## Author